-Motion: I move approval of Resolution 2016-33 amending the Comprehensive Scheme of Development.
+Motion: I move approval of Resolution 2017-19 amending the Comprehensive Scheme of Development.

-PORT OF KENNEWICK Resolution No. 2016-33
+Resolution No. 2017-19

-A RESOLUTION OF THE BOARD OF COMMISSIONERS OF THE PORT OF KENNEWICK ADOPTING AN UPDATE TO ITS COMPREHENSIVE SCHEME OF DEVELOPMENT
+A RESOLUTION OF THE BOARD OF COMMISSIONERS OF THE PORT OF KENNEWICK AMENDING ITS COMPRHENSIVE SCHEME OF DEVELOPMENT AND HARBOR IMPROVEMENTS

-WHEREAS, RCW 53.20 requires Port districts to adopt a Comprehensive Scheme of Development and Harbor Improvements which serves as the guide for future Port investment and actions; and

-WHEREAS, the Port adopted a Comprehensive Scheme of Development in 2011 which has been implemented over the last five years and amended in 2013 to reflect the closure and redevelopment of the former Vista Field Airport; and

-WHEREAS, the Port of Kennewick has and will continue to play a role in accommodating economic growth by acquiring, developing, selling and leasing land; and

-WHEREAS, as required by law, the Board of Commissioners conducted a public hearing on the question of whether or not its Comprehensive Scheme of Development should be updated at a meeting of the Board of Commissioners held in the Commission Chambers of the Port Offices located at 350 Clover Island Drive, Kennewick, Washington at 2:00 pm on November 8, 2016; and

-WHEREAS, notice of such hearing was given as provided by law (copy of said notice attached hereto as "Exhibit 1" and "Exhibit 2" and such public hearing was held at such time and place and on said date; and

-WHEREAS, after discussion and consideration of the proposed update to said Comprehensive Scheme, the Board of Commissioners determined that said scheme should be updated.
+- WHEREAS, RCW 53.20 requires port districts to adopt a Comprehensive Scheme of Development and Harbor Improvements (Comp Scheme) which serves as the guide for future Port investment and actions; and - WHEREAS, the Port adopted a Comprehensive Scheme of Development by Resolution 2016-33 on November 8, 2016; and - WHEREAS, the Port of Kennewick has and will continue to play a role in accommodating economic growth by acquiring, developing, selling and leasing land; and - WHEREAS, input from the public and City of West Richland regarding the future redevelopment of the former Tri-City Raceway was obtained throughout the planning process; and - WHEREAS, the Port of Kennewick adopted the former Tri-City Raceway Master Plan by Resolution 2017-07 on March 28, 2017; and - WHEREAS, input from the public and the City of Kennewick regarding the redevelopment of Vista Field was obtained throughout the planning process; and - WHEREAS, the Port of Kennewick adopted the Vista Field Redevelopment Master Plan by Resolution 2017-17 on October 24, 2017; and - WHEREAS, on Tuesday, October 24, 2017, after public notice, as required by law, the Board of Commissioners conducted a public hearing, held in the Commission Chambers of the Port Offices located at 350 Clover Island Drive, Kennewick, WA to amend the Comp Scheme to include the following documents: the former Tri-City Raceway Master Plan, the Vista Field Redevelopment Master Plan and the Vista Field Development Agreement; and - WHEREAS, notice of such hearing was given as provided by law (copy of said notice attached hereto as "Exhibit 1" and "Exhibit 2" and such public hearing was held at such time and place and on said date; and - WHEREAS, after discussion and consideration of the proposed amendment to said Comprehensive Scheme, the Board of Commissioners determined that said scheme should be updated.

-NOW, THEREFORE, BE IT HEREBY RESOLVED by the Board of Commissioners of the Port of Kennewick that after and pursuant to a public hearing held on the 8th day of November 2016, after notice thereof duly given in the manner required by law, the Board of Commissioners of the Port of Kennewick does hereby adopt the Update to the Comprehensive Scheme of Development as identified as "Exhibit 3".
+NOW, THEREFORE, BE IT HEREBY RESOLVED by the Board of Commissioners of the Port of Kennewick that after and pursuant to a public hearing held on the 24th day of October 2017, after notice thereof duly given in the manner required by law, the Board of Commissioners of the Port of Kennewick does hereby adopt the Update to the Comprehensive Scheme of Development as identified as "Exhibit 3".

-BE IT FURTHER RESOLVED that previous versions of the Comprehensive Scheme and resolutions amending the previous Comprehensive Schemes are superseded by this new Comprehensive Scheme Update document.
+BE IT FURTHER RESOLVED that previous versions of the Comprehensive Scheme and any resolutions amending the previous Comprehensive Schemes are superseded by this new Comprehensive Scheme Update document.

-ADOPTED by the Board of Commissioners of Port of Kennewick on the 8th day of November, 2016.
+ADOPTED by the Board of Commissioners of Port of Kennewick on the 24th day of October, 2017.